Product shortcodes

 [products limit="8" columns="4" category="hoodies, tshirts" cat_operator="AND"]

-Alternatively, if we only want to display products not in those categories.
-All we need to change is the cat_operator to NOT IN.
+Alternatively, if you only want to display products that are not in those categories, update the cat_operator to NOT IN.

 [products limit="8" columns="4" category="hoodies, tshirts" cat_operator="NOT IN"]

-Note that even though the limit is set to 8, there are only four products that fit that criteria, so four products are displayed.
+Note: Even though the limit is set as 8, only four products that fit that criteria, so four products are displayed.

 ↑ Back to top

-Each of the clothing items has an attribute, either “Spring/Summer” or “Fall/Winter” depending on the appropriate season, with some accessories having both since they can be worn all year.
+Each item of clothing has an attribute — either “Spring/Summer” or “Fall/Winter”, depending on the appropriate season — with some accessories having both as they can be worn all year.
 In this example, there are three products per row, displaying all of the “Spring/Summer” items.
-That attribute slug is season, and the attribute’s terms are warm and cold.
-We’ve also sorted from the newest products to the oldest.
+The attribute slug is season; the attribute’s terms are warm and cold.
+We’ve also sorted the products from newest to oldest.

 [products columns="3" attribute="season" terms="warm" orderby="date"]

-Alternatively, if we want to display everything but warm weather products, I could add NOT IN as my terms_operator:
+Alternatively, if we want to display everything but warm-weather products, we could add NOT IN as my terms_operator:

 [products columns="3" attribute="season" terms="warm" terms_operator="NOT IN"]